 Ulcerative Colitis Facts

-How is Ulcerative Colitis Treated?
+How Is Ulcerative Colitis Treated?

 When is Surgery Necessary?

 Surgery is indicated for patients who have life-threatening complications of inflammatory bowel diseases, such as massive bleeding, perforation, or infection.
 It may also be necessary for those who have the chronic form of the disease, which fails medical therapy.
 It is essential the patient be comfortable that all reasonable medical treatment has been attempted before considering surgical treatment.
 In addition, patients who have long-standing ulcerative colitis and show cancer signs may be candidates for removal of the colon because of the increased risk of developing cancer.
-More often, these patients are followed carefully with repeated colonoscopy and biopsy, and only if precancerous signs are identified is surgery recommended.

 We specialize in minimally invasive surgery for ulcerative colitis and have developed techniques that offer high rates of success for J-pouch procedures.
 During your office consultation, we will discuss the options and expectations of surgery to help you plan and make the best decision.